theBikz/Personal-Expenses-Flutter-App/README.md

-# ExpenseApp
+# Personal Expenses App

-A new Flutter project.
+Flutter App for keep track and manage personal expenses over a period of seven days.

 ## Getting Started